AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 >[!NOTE]
 >
->If you are using an email template with multiple sections, select [!DNL Products] and content (visual assets) for each email section in _Multi-section emails_.
+>If your email template has multiple sections, select [!DNL Products] and content (visual assets) for each email section in _Multi-section emails_.
 Multi-section emails support one visual asset per section.

 When you are finished adding parameters, you can collapse the prompt area by clicking the _Parameters_ icon again.